How to Accept Apple Pay: Complete Guide for Small Businesses

 Your iPhone becomes a complete point-of-sale system, accepting Apple Pay, Google Pay, and contactless card payments with instant fund availability and transparent pricing.
 Whether you're launching a new business or upgrading your current payment methods, this approach offers the flexibility and simplicity that modern small businesses need.

 Try the free JIM app and start accepting Apple Pay in seconds.
+You saw that Tap to Pay runs at a flat 1.99% per sale with no hardware to buy.
 Your customers are ready to tap, make sure you're ready to accept their payments.